PennyHow/PyTrx/README.md

 Handles the associated data with the camera environment.<br>
 The <b>GCPs</b> class handles the Ground Control Points (GCPs) and their correspondence to the associated DEM and CamImage object.<br>
 The <b>CamCalib</b> class handles information concerning the camera calibration, i.e. the intrinsic camera matrix and lens distortion coefficients.
 This class contains functionality for reading in calibration files from .txt and .mat formats.<br>
-The <b>CamEnv</b> compiles all the information about the camera environment from the GCPs and CamCalib classes, and also contains information about the camera object (YPR and location).
+The <b>CamEnv</b> compiles all the information about the camera environment from the GCPs and CamCalib classes, and also contains information about the camera object (pose and location).
 This is also where georectification functionality is held, with functions for projection and inverse projection.
 The class is initialised using a .txt file containing file path directories to all the associated data files.<br>

 <b>*DEM.py*</b><br>
 Handles the DEM data.
 This currently supports .mat and .tif file types.<br>